roelmagdaleno/wp-gif-player-play-and-pause/readme.txt

 == Upgrade Notice ==

+= 0.1.2 =
+* FIX: GIF Canvas were showing the original width and height.
+* FIX: FFmpeg command not found message was showing another message.
+* FIX: GIF files were not converted to MP4 due to scale issues.
+* FIX: GIF files were saving in DB when these didn't exist.
+* IMPROVE: Run GIF Player JS functionality when exists in the post.
+* FEATURE: Add warning notice when a GIF Player Video rendered as fallback.

 = 0.1.1 =
 * FEATURE: Add filter to update the default CSS classes for the GIF asset.
 * IMPROVE: Check if the real GIF has any source in its attribute.